MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

 # Overview of the Workplace transformation site

 Help your organization drive and manage change by using the Workplace transformation site template in SharePoint.
-The Workplace transformation site template is designed to communicate and pro-actively manage to change universally using a SharePoint communication site in combination with the power of Microsoft Lists.
+The Workplace transformation site template is designed help people in your organization understand and engage in the change management process by providing a landing place using a SharePoint communication site in combination with Microsoft Lists to help users see the big picture.
 The workplace transformation site design is based on change management research that is proven to help organizations successfully adopt and sustain change.

    ![Image of the Workplace transformation site landing page](media/hybrid-home.png)